Training structure

 Faculty of Science

-This course will cover a number of disciplines, providing a basic overview of the Biosphere, Hydrosphere and Atmosphere, as well as their evolution since the planet's origin.
-The disciplines (and major themes) covered will be :
+Through this EU, several disciplines will be covered in order to provide reminders and/or basic information concerning: the Biosphere, Hydrosphere, and Atmosphere, as well as, and above all, their evolution since the planet's origins.
+The disciplines (and major themes) covered will be:

 -Paleontology: Evolution, Biochronology and Geological Eras, Biodiversity and Past Crises.

--Climatology and Oceanology: How is climate studied?
+-Climatology and Oceanography: How can we study the climate?
 What is the role of the ocean and the terrestrial biosphere?
-Faced with today's global challenges, tools are being developed to better characterize the mechanisms of climate change and their impact on terrestrial and marine environments, from the past to the future, notably through the modification of biogeochemical cycles on a planetary scale.
+In response to contemporary global challenges, tools are being developed to better characterize the mechanisms of climate change and their impacts on terrestrial and marine environments from the past to the future, particularly through changes in biogeochemical cycles on a global scale.
 Environmental geochemistry will be a key method for characterizing both anthropogenic and natural footprints.

-The main objectives are to understand how these envelopes interacted with the Geosphere in the past (covered in greater depth in the HAT102T geology course) and to be able to analyze a natural landscape today in terms of its evolution over geological time.
+The main objectives are to gain a thorough understanding of how these envelopes interacted with the geosphere in the past (covered in greater depth in EU HAT102T Geology) and to learn how to analyze a current natural landscape in terms of its evolution over geological time.

 ECTS